-$$WQV = 1.2(R_v)A_s/12(ft^2)$$
+$WQV = 1.2(R_v)A_s/12(ft^2)$

-Where $R_v = 0.05 + I(0.009)$ I = Percent Impervious as a whole number $A_s = On\text{-site}$ area to be treated (ft2)
+Where $R_v = 0.05 + I(0.009)$ I = Percent Impervious as a whole number A_s = On-site area to be treated (ft2)

-- c.
-Runoff from any new development or redevelopment, regardless of size, that is defined by the City Manager to be a hotspot land use or activity shall be adequately treated and addressed through the use of structural storm water controls, nonstructural practices and pollution prevention practices. - d.
+- d.
 The following activities are exempt from the providing treatment: - i.
 Individual single-family or duplex residential lots that are not part of a subdivision or phase development project; - ii.
 Additions or modifications to existing single-family or duplex residential structures; and - iii.
 Repairs to any storm water management facility or practice deemed necessary by the City Manager or his/her designee. - iv.
 Utility line projects such as electrical, gas, water and sanitary sewer line installations. - v.
-Activities to restore and enhance stream bank stability, vegetation, water quality and/or aquatic habitat, so long as mative vegetation and bioengineering techniques are used.
+Activities to restore and enhance stream bank stability, vegetation, water quality and/or aquatic habitat, so long as native vegetation and bioengineering techniques are used.